intern-hub/backend/README.md

 Run `./gradlew bootRun` to connect to the server.
 POST, PUT, GET, and DELETE are all supported operations.

+## Authentication Documentation

+We subscribe to a simplified version of the typical JWT-based authentication process.
+JWT stands for "JSON Web Token", and a typical JWT contains three parts: a subject, an expiration date, and a secret signed by the backend server.
+The subject, in our case, will be the person's username.
+Our tokens do not have an expiration date; they last forever to get rid of the refresh process.
+The secret is used by the backend to ensure that the token is not forged.
+Our authentication progress from new user signup to finish looks like this:

+1. For new users, first execute `POST /api/auth/signup` with the body being a JSON document containing `username`, `password`, and `email` fields.
+If response status is 200, then signup was a success and your credentials are now in the system.
+You must log in now.
+2. For the login process, execute `POST /api/auth/login` with the body containing the `username` and `password` fields submitted earlier.
+If response status is 200, you will receive a JSON object containing a `token` field.
+The contents of the `token` field are **the JWT token**.
+Save this to JS Local Storage; you will need it for future requests.
+3. Whenever you make a request to an authenticated URL, you will need to add an `Authorization` header with the contents being `Bearer {token}`.
+Replace {token} with the JWT token fetched earlier.
+This will identify you to the server, and the server will automatically fill in any user components needed for these request bodies.
+4. If you ever need any user information corresponding to a JWT token, you can always execute `GET /api/auth/me` with the `Authorization` header intact.
+The response will be the user object you submitted on signup, omitting the password (which has been hashed and stored securely).
+5. On logout, simply remove the JWT token from Local Storage.
+On login again, start at #2.

+Please see below, specifically the Authentication section, for more detailed descriptions of the authentication API routes.

 ## API Documentation

 **NOTE**: If a route is labeled as authenticated, this means that any requests without a proper Authorization header will be refused.
 The contents of a valid authorization header looks like: `Bearer {token}`, where {token} should be replaced with the JWT token received after POSTing to `/api/auth/login` with vaild credentials.